Demon Sightings Explained: Possible Demons Here on Earth

 The Dover Demon: Real Devil Sightings Debunked?

-Then again, stories of demons here on Earth have been with us for thousands of years.
+Then again, stories of demons here on Earth and ghostly spirits tormenting humans have been with us for thousands of years.
 Who is to say what form they may take, and how they may appear to us.
 All three of these creatures have done their share to torment and terrify people.
 Would this not be on the agenda of the average demon?

 Until we have better knowledge for why they are here and what they want, El Chupacabra, the Mothman and the Jersey Devil can be explained as real demon sightings just as well as anything else.